aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/page-manipulation/remove-page-from-xps-document/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Remove Page from XPS Document with Aspose.Page for .NET
+# Delete a Page from an XPS Document Using Aspose.Page for .NET

 ## Introduction